Statistics: Women and HIV/AIDS

 In the United States

-Women accounted for 19% of new HIV diagnoses in 2016.
-Of these, 87% were attributed to heterosexual sex and 12% to injection drug use.
-But among white women, 28% of new HIV diagnoses were attributed to injection drug use.
+- Adult and adolescent women accounted for 19% of new HIV diagnoses in 2017.
+Of these, 86% were attributed to heterosexual sex and 14% to injection drug use.

 Around the Globe